Andreevitch/hello-world/README.md

 # hello-world
 my repository for files and ideas
 Hi, folk!
-Im interested in statictics, R, Python, NextGIS and QGis.
+Im interested in statictics, R, Python.